The Double Refuge 🍷 Bubbles Winking at the Brim

 🍷

-🔹 Doubt
+🔹 The Need for Doubt

-Doubt can be liberating, but it can also create chaos, angst, and alienation.
-Above all, it can bring meaninglessness.
 I see this situation in terms of cause and effect: the cause is the combination of reason and science, which are like the sturdy ramparts of a castle; the effect is the alienation of existentialism, which is like a wobbly watchtower above.

-Cause — Because reason and science work hand in hand, they can be a formidable pair.
-It’s useless to argue against the facts of space and time, geography and history, evolution, DNA, and biological structure.
-And there’s no debating the two simple, basic facts: we live and we die (even taxes are less certain).
 While it’s true that the facts of our neurology allow us 🔺to think for ourselves, 🔺to change the world around us, and 🔺to imagine metaphysical worlds, our thoughts can’t dissolve or supersede these facts.
 We may feel like we transcend this world in moments of meditation or prayer, yet we always come back down to earth.
 It’s also debatable if we ever left.

 No matter what our philosophy, we remain circumscribed by physiology, from our earliest days in a crib to our final moments in a wooden box.
 The only exceptions to this are 🔺 when we were born someone put us onto a bed rather than into a crib, and 🔺 when we die someone cremates our body on a pile of burning sticks rather than buries it in the ground.

 We may think we’re strong and can go it alone, yet it’s very likely that sooner or later we’ll need help.
 And humans aren’t always willing to help.
 In such a case, it’s a great relief to find refuge in belief, in the notion that however miserable or misguided we are, and however messed up the world is, there is still Something Better.
 Something Else.
+God.
 However far we fall, there’s always redemption.
-Indeed, as Rumi points out, desperation is a powerful conduit to belief:
+As Rumi points out, desperation is a powerful conduit to belief:

 Yet none of this requires exclusivity.
 Just because we believe in one religious system doesn’t mean that there’s only one type of type of religious system, only one type of spiritual journey, or only one type of greater meaning.
 Doubting the superiority of our own particular belief system opens us to all the others.
 By giving ourselves the freedom to doubt, we can more confidently explore both science and religion.
 And if we give ourselves the freedom to explore spirituality, we’re more likely to go beyond tolerance and ecumenicalism to an understanding, through experience, of other religions.
 This is a type of lived Comparative Religion.
 It’s not just understood from afar — from either the academic’s chair or the throne of one who already knows the One and Only Truth.
 If we’re going to believe in a God that has no limits and can’t be circumscribed by reason, why ascribe to Him specific limits?